canonical/edgex-demos/virtual-device/README.md

     # edgex-device-virtual
     AmKuVTOfsN0uEKsyJG34M8CaMfnIqxc0:
-      # automatically start the service
+      # Automatically start the service
       autostart: true
-      # Enable app options
-      app-options: true # not necessary because this service has it by default
-      # Disable EdgeX security
+      # Do not use EdgeX Secret Store
       config.edgex-security-secret-store: false
       # Override the startup message (because we can)
       # The same syntax can be used to override most of the server configurations
       apps.device-virtual.config.service-startupmsg: "Startup message from gadget!"

+    # edgex-ui
+    9XP2uICRioP5xd6YrpXhP5g4x8XlO5D1:
+      # Automatically start the service
+      autostart: true
+      # Do not use EdgeX Secret Store
+      config.edgex-security-secret-store: false
   ```

 The gadget source with the above modifications is also available as a submodule in the this repo, under the same directory.